fermyon/spin/tests/runtime-tests/README.md

 ## How do I run the tests?

-The runtime tests can either be run as a library function (e.g., this is how they are run as part of Spin's test suite using `cargo test`) or they can be run stand alone using the `runtime-tests` crate's binary (i.e., running `cargo run` from this directory).
+The runtime tests can either be run as a library function (e.g., this is how they are run as part of Spin's test suite using `cargo test`), or they can be run stand alone using the `runtime-tests` crate's binary (i.e., running `cargo run` from this directory).

 ## How do I add a new test?